skellis46/slipbox/improvisation and the threshold of the self.md

 _on the table:_
 - what kind of activity is it? skill, practice ...
+- summary of skilled practice and mindedness. e.g. [[Foultier - Letting the body find its way]]
 - characteristics of flow -- and skill dimension
 - relationship of AM to meditation (etc) vs other dance practices
 - this is a case study